emberjs/website/assets/docs/handlebars.md

 My new car is {{color}}.
 </pre>

-This will look up and print the TemplateView's `color` property.
+This will look up and print the View's `color` property.
 For example, if your view looks like this:

 <pre class="brush: js;">
 App.CarView = Ember.View.extend({